remirror/remirror/docs/concepts/extension.md

 onView( extensions: readonly AnyExtension[], view: EditorView<EditorSchema>): void
 ```

-This event happens when the `EditorView` is first added by the ui layer.
+This lifecycle method is called when the `EditorView` is first added by the UI layer.
 This is the lifecycle method where commands and editor helpers are added.

 ### `onStateUpdate`